Algebraicity of the Brascamp-Lieb constants: Introduction

-In particular, the classical BL constant is a semi-algebraic, hence algebraic, function on the set of all feasible data. \end{theorem}
+In particular, the classical BL constant is a semi-algebraic, hence algebraic, function on the set of feasible data. \end{theorem}

-To prove Theorem \ref{thm:main-2}, we first show in Theorem \ref{thm:partition-semi-alg} that, under the assumptions above, the computation of $\capa_\Q(\V, \tup)$ reduces to evaluating the capacity at any extremizable datum lying in the fiber over $\V$ of a semi-algebraic family.
-Together with Theorem \ref{thm:main}, this description of the capacity yields our second main result.
+We prove Theorem \ref{thm:main} in two steps.
+First, we show in Theorem \ref{thm:main-thm-cap-fiber} that for each extremizable datum $(\V, \tup)$, the capacity of $(\V,\tup)$ can be written as a ratio of determinant expressions evaluated at any point in the fiber over $\V$ of a semi-algebraic family.
+This result allows us to use the Definable Choice Property from real algebraic geometry.
+Under the rationality assumption on $\tup$, this leads to the semi-algebraicity of $\capa_\Q(-, \tup)$ on the set of extremizable data, as proved in Theorem \ref{thm:main-2}.
+In the final step, we prove in Theorem \ref{thm:partition-semi-alg} that for each feasible datum $(\V, \tup)$, the computation of $\capa_\Q(\V, \tup)$ reduces to evaluating the capacity at any extremizable datum lying in the fiber over $\V$ of a second semi-algebraic family.
+Together with Theorem \ref{thm:main-2}, this description of the capacity yields the desired result.

+We point out that Theorem \ref{thm:main} does not hold without the rationality assumption on $\tup$ (see Example \ref{non-algebraic-example} for details).

 \textbf{Terminology.} A subset of $\RR^D$ is called \emph{semi-algebraic} if it is a finite union of sets defined by finitely many polynomial equalities and strict inequalities.
 A map between semi-algebraic sets is called semi-algebraic if its graph is semi-algebraic.
 A function $F:X\to \RR$, with $X\subseteq \RR^D$, is called \emph{algebraic} if there exists a nonzero polynomial $P(x,t)\in \RR[x_1,\dots,x_D,t]$ such that $P(x,F(x))=0$ for all $x\in X$.
-It is well known that every semi-algebraic function $F:X\to \mathbb{R}$ is algebraic; see the proof of Theorem \ref{thm:main} for an argument in our setting, which applies verbatim to any semi-algebraic function.
+It is well known that every semi-algebraic function $F:X\to \mathbb{R}$ is algebraic; see the proof of Theorem \ref{thm:main-2} for an argument in our setting, which applies verbatim to any semi-algebraic function.